 Metronidazole is especially effective against anaerobic infections - bacteria that can live without oxygen.
 It's able to penetrate bone, making it especially useful in oral/dental infections.
 In addition, it has anti-inflammatory properties in the large intestine and is an effective anti-diarrhea medication for certain diseases.

 Antibiotic medications can cause diarrhea, which may be the sign of a new infection.
 If your pet has diarrhea that is watery or has blood in it, contact your veterinarian.
 Do not use any medication to stop the diarrhea unless instructed by your veterinarian.

-What is the most important information I should know about Metronidazole: Metronidazole is not FDA-approved for use in veterinary medicine; however, it is a commonly accepted practice for veterinarians to use this medication in dogs and cats.
-The usual dose of metronidazole in dogs is 3mg to 23mg per pound one to four times a day.
-The usual dose in cats is 5mg to 23mg per pound one or two times a day.
+Metronidazole is not FDA-approved for use in veterinary medicine; however, it is a commonly accepted practice for veterinarians to use this medication in dogs and cats.
+The usual dose of metronidazole in dogs is 5mg-20mg/kg of your pets body weight, by mouth, in divided doses - depending on condition of the individual pet being treated - please follow veterinarian instructions.
+The usual dose in cats is 3mg-20mg/kg of your pets body weight, by mouth, in divided doses - depending on condition of the individual pet being treated - please follow veterinarian instructions.
 The actual dose and duration of treatment depends on the specific condition being treated.
 Metronidazole should be given to your pet for the entire length of time prescribed by your veterinarian.

 Call your veterinarian for medical advice about any side effects to your pet.
 You may report side effects to the FDA at 1-800-FDA-1088.